 We have always wondered what are the right questions to ask before marriage.
 It could be a love marriage or an arranged one but some questions need to be asked that will show a couple if they are on the same page to start a future together.
 Life is very easily divided into birth, marriage and death in the Indian lifeline, where marriage is not a choice but a natural progression of living.
 But at a time when we have learnt to question the social norms and find individual paths around them, I think it is time we asked some questions before the plunge.

 The logic behind matrimony is older than the questions.
-The need to have somebody in your life through the hackles of life and through the beauty of it too is the classical foundation of marriage.
+The need to have somebody in your life through the difficulties of life and through the beauty of it too is the classical foundation of marriage.
 Oh!
-And of course procreation!
+And of course procreation.
 But a lot of these modules have undergone the weathering of time and we must try to observe marriage under some new light.
-So, here are seven questions that are crucial to the decision of marriage that you should ask yourself and each other:
+So, here are 25 most important questions that are crucial to the decision of marriage that you should ask yourself and each other.

 The idea of marriage revolves around the unsettling idea of ‘settling’ in life.
-This settlement umbrellas marriage, financial security, a stable source of income, and, of course, a fertile reproductive system.
+This settlement umbrella constitutes marriage, financial security, a stable source of income, and of course, a fertile reproductive system.
 The problem is that in these ideas of settlement we often forget individual identities and start treating it as a conjoint success.